top of page

 womankind1-2.jpg

 Colombian-born scientists and Huitaca's director and founder.
 I am a biologist from the University of Antioquia in Colombia and a 2015 Ph.D. graduate from the Queensland University of Technology in Australia.
-I am an experienced data analyst in different research areas such as genetics, epidemiology, and health economics.
-Today, I work at the UQ Dermatology Research Center (UQDRC) where I investigate the methodological aspects of implementing teledermatology in Australia.
+I am an experienced data analyst in different research areas, such as genetics, epidemiology, and health economics.
+Today, I work at the University of Queensland, investigating the methodological aspects of implementing teledermatology in Australia.
 All I can do to support diversity in science.

 priscilla_Headshots-49_edited.jpg